This is a comprehensive list of workshops that have been offered, or are currently being offered, by the UNH T2 Center.

 You’ll learn…how to assertively communicate; how to actively listen; how to listen for what is not said and understand its impact; and how to judge non-verbal communication (only 30% of interpersonal communication is verbal!).

 Maintenance of Local Roads - 5 Technical

 This training session will cover a brief overview of an asphalt mix design, and then concentrates on identifying the cause of a variety of asphalt distresses and the proper maintenance operation to perform.
-It also covers asphalt laydown prodecures and proper chip seal operations.
+It also covers asphalt laydown procedures and proper chip seal operations.
 A brief session on how to determine rates of application (how much oil and rock; determine yield on paving) will also be presented, so a calculator will be helpful!

 The roadway portion covers information on the majority of different materials used in construction and maintenance of local roads.
 The session will explain the safe handling, temperature limitations, and proper application.

-Finally, the gravel section covers the common activities in maintaining gravel road suraces.
+Finally, the gravel section covers the common activities in maintaining gravel road surfaces.
 It addresses the causes of the common problems (besides lack of money!) on gravel roads and how best to attack and eliminate these problems.
 The course also covers basic blading operations and procedures for maintaining gravel surface roads.
 All the material is presented in a straightforward, non-technical manner.